pateldeep22/nids-lab/README.md

 Version Control: Git & GitHub

-📂 Repository Structure
-The repository is organized to clearly separate configurations, rules, documentation, and attack plans.

-nids-lab/
-│
-├── .gitignore                  # Tells Git which files (like logs) to ignore.
-├── README.md                   # You are here!
-Project overview and setup guide.
-│
-├── configs/                    # Holds the configuration files for the NIDS engine.
-│   ├── suricata.yaml           # The main configuration file for Suricata.
-│   └── network-settings.md     # A quick reference for lab IP and network settings.
-│
-├── docs/                       # Contains all detailed weekly reports.
-│   ├── week1-lab-setup.md
-│   ├── week2-nmap-rules.md
-│   ├── week3-bruteforce-rules.md
-│   └── week4-c2-detection.md
-│
-├── rules/                      # Contains all the custom detection rules.
-│   ├── local.rules             # For initial baseline testing.
-│   ├── week2.rules             # Rules for Nmap scan detection.
-│   ├── week3.rules             # Rules for brute-force detection.
-│   └── week4.rules             # Rules for malware C2 detection.
-│
-└── attacks/                    # A playbook of commands used to generate attack traffic.
-    ├── nmap-tests.md
-    ├── hydra-tests.md
-    └── c2-simulations.md

 📖 Quick Start & Replication Guide
 This guide provides the steps to replicate the lab environment and run the tests.
 All commands are run from the Kali Linux VM unless specified otherwise.